-The Skuta Glacier is the most south-eastern glacier in the Alps and one of only two glaciers in Slovenia (along with the Triglav Glacier).
-The small patch of snow and ice is the remains of a much larger glacier that formed Jezerska slatina, our healing mineral water the picturesque valley of Ravenska kočna more than 10,000 years ago.
+The Skuta Glacier is the most south-eastern glacier in the Alps and one of only two glaciers in Slovenia (along with the Triglay Glacier).
+The small patch of snow and ice is the remains of a much larger glacier that formed the picturesque valley of Ravenska kočna more than 10,000 years ago.
 It managed to survive due to its favorable location in a cirque beneath the peaks of Skuta and Rinka which gets no sun whatsoever.
 The glacier is located at an altitude of 2010 - 2120 meters and the ice varies in thickness from 7 to 12 meters.
 When it was first measured in 1948. it covered 3 hectares; the smallest size was recorded in 2007 (0.7 hectares), and by 2017 it had grown back to 1.7 hectares.